gwyn-developer/project_course_Redux_hero-admin-panel/README.md

 # project_course_Redux_hero-admin-panel

-Simple app - hero admin panel, which is the result of a course of Redux and React.
+Simple app - hero admin panel, which is the result of a course of Redux (using Redux Toolkit) and React.

 **Demo**: ...